 - 1. Any authorized representative of a member school may file a complaint against any school for violation of the rules and regulations of the Association.
 Such complaint shall be filed with the OSSAA officer responsible for non-athletics/or Executive Director of the OSSAA. - 2.
 Upon receipt of a complaint, the OSSAA shall make an investigation of the charges contained in the complaint within a reasonable time.
 The penalty will be less severe if a school reports itself and/or the violation is found to be unintentional in nature.
-A more severe penalty will be issued if the violation was intentional. - C. POLICY ON NON-PAYMENT OF SPEECH AND MUSIC ENTRY FEE Non-payment of Speech and Music Entry Fee.
-Schools that have not cleared their financial obligations (Entry Fee/Drop Fees) by April 15th will be placed on WARNING, if not cleared by May 15th will be placed on PROBATION, if not cleared by June 15th will be placed on SUSPENSION and will be ineligible for participation in OSSAA Speech and Music Events the following year until bills are cleared.
+A more severe penalty will be issued if the violation was intentional. - C. NON-PAYMENT OF SPEECH AND MUSIC ENTRY FEE Schools that have not cleared their financial obligations (Entry Fee/Drop Fees) by April 15th will be placed on WARNING, if not cleared by May 15th will be placed on PROBATION, if not cleared by June 15th will be placed on SUSPENSION and will be ineligible for participation in OSSAA Speech and Music Events the following year until bills are cleared.